Mar 02 2022

 “Why Diversity, Equity, Inclusion and Belonging are Important?
 The business case of having a diverse & inclusive workforce has been established by umpteen research, but organizations are still finding themselves at the crossroads for leveraging tech.”

-Whilst the business case of having a diverse & inclusive workforce—to report higher profits, be more innovative, have more engaged and empowered employee—has far beyond been established by umpteen research from renowned firms such as McKinsey, Gallup, Gartner, Glassdoor, Deloitte, and Boston Consulting Group (BCG), organisations are still finding themselves at crossroads on how to leverage technology reap the benefits of a diverse & inclusive workforce.
+Whilst the business case of having a diverse & inclusive workforce — to report higher profits, be more innovative, have more engaged and empowered workforce — has far beyond been established by umpteen research from renowned firms such as McKinsey, Gallup, Gartner, Glassdoor, Deloitte, and Boston Consulting Group (BCG), organisations are still finding themselves at crossroads on how to leverage technology to reap the benefits of a diverse & inclusive workforce.

 Diversity and Inclusion Functional Support Areas

 To support organizations in a holistic strategy for bolstering diversity and inclusion efforts across the talent lifecycle, the HR Technology market offers solutions with a range of capabilities to enable HR teams in their D&I strategy.

 Deloitte “Diversity and Inclusion Solutions” market landscape categorizes the available solutions in 6 HR functional areas that include human capital management suites that offer—